ibm-cloud-docs/vpc/backup_service_vpc_create_policy.md

    ```
    {: pre}

 1. If you are an Enterprise account administrator who wants to create a backup policy and plan for your enterprise account and subaccounts, you need to fetch your enterprise account CRN.
 Run the following command to see the enterprise account name, ID, and CRN.
-[New]{: tag-new}

    ```sh
    ibmcloud enterprise show